piotrekkr/blog-make-docker-compose/README.md

 6. setup environment variables (like UID/GID of running user etc.)
 7. run actual target command

-In daily work as a developer, I would just run some simple make commands such as:
+In daily work as a developer, I would just run some simple make commands to do tasks like:

 * I just cloned the project repo, and I want to start working on the project - `make build-start`